rancher/tf-rancher-up/README.md

 ### Whats next

 Once you clone the repository please go to the desired [recipes](./recipes) path and start configuring required environmental variables for your platform.
-Please refer the [README](./README.md) under [recipes](./recipes) for details about how to start provisioning.
+Please refer the [README](./recipes/README.md) under [recipes](./recipes) for details about how to start provisioning.

+**IMPORTANT**: Please retire the services which are deployed using these terraform modules within 48 hours.
+Soon there will be automation to retire the service automatically after 48 hours but till that is in place it will be the users responsibility to not keep it running more than 48 hours.

 <!-- ROADMAP -->